langeeri/trnsys-plc-middleware/README.md

 ## Configuration
-The configuration for Modbus servers is specified in SERVER_CONFIGS.
+The configuration for Modbus servers should be specified inside server_configs.py in SERVER_CONFIGS list.
 This list includes dictionaries with details such as the host, port, registers, and input indexes for each server.

 > [!CAUTION]
 > Since this is Python, the indexing is zero-based.

+The server is specified like this, where host is the IP adress of the server, port is self-explanatory, rw_registers are read-write registers, input_indexes are indexes of the variables defined inside the Type 3157 that should be written to the specified registers.
+Read registers are the ones that should be read and send back to TRNSYS.

 ```python
 SERVER_CONFIGS = [